 Research – Introduction

-The research focus of our group at the Max Planck Institute of Quantum Optics in Garching, lies at the intersection of theoretical solid state and atomic physics.
+The research focus of our group at the Institute for Theoretical Physics in Heidelberg, lies at the intersection of theoretical solid state and atomic physics.
 We are particularly interested in the theory of quantum matter that shows a strong interplay of few- and many-body physics.
 In this context we aim to push further the theoretical understanding of the role of few-body correlations in complex many-body systems which is a key challenge arising in many areas of physics, ranging from high-Tc superconductors, to excitons and trions in low-dimensional semiconductors, to the formation of molecular condensates in cold atomic quantum gases.

 In order to make progress in understanding complex quantum matter, it is important to identify systems which allow not only to study physics from different perspectives, but which also highlight universal aspects of the underlying dynamics.
 Discovering such universal connections can provide a basis to establish new phenomena that universally appear in artificial cold atomic quantum system and actual solid state materials with the potential of quantum technological applications.